muandetlab/muandetlab.github.io/README.md

 # Welcome

-I am currently interested in machine learning for observational studies.
+We are currently interested in machine learning for observational studies.

 For now, you can find more information about my research at http://krikamol.org